 State use of the death penalty has also been used by armed opposition groups as a justification for reprisals, thereby continuing the cycle of violence.

-As an organization that seeks to protect human rights, the argument could be made that Amnesty International has a vested interest in this conclusion.
-However, I would expect that persuasive research to the contrary – i.e. that homicide rates decline in areas with capital punishment – would be referenced, by AI as a matter of protocol and integrity.
+As an organization that seeks to protect human rights and is philanthropically funded as such, Amnesty International has a perceived bias towards this conclusion.
+However, I would expect that any persuasive research to the contrary – i.e. that homicide rates decline in areas with capital punishment – would be referenced, by AI as a matter of protocol and integrity.
 I have seen no such references, by AI or otherwise.

 The Canadian statistics referred to in the above can be found in a report by Amnesty International entitled “The Death Penalty in Canada: Twenty Years of Abolition”, which provides: